-- 1. Consulting with the independent auditors at least once each quarter out of the presence of management about internal controls, the fullness and accuracy of the Company's financial statements and any other matters that the Committee or these groups believe should be discussed privately with the Committee. - 2.
-Reviewing the necessity for a Company internal audit function, and reviewing, as applicable, the staffing of the Company's internal audit department, or outsourced audit function, as the case may be, and any significant reports to management prepared by an internal audit function. - 3.
+- 1. Consulting with the independent auditors and the Director of Internal Audit at least once each quarter out of the presence of management about internal controls, the fullness and accuracy of the Company's financial statements and any other matters that the Committee or these groups believe should be discussed privately with the Committee. - 2.
+Reassessing on an annual basis the scope of the internal audit department, including staffing, funding, audit plan and any necessary changes to relevant processes.
+Reviewing the results of internal audits, including high-risk deficiencies, recommended corrective actions and whether the Company's management has implemented the recommendations. - 3.
 Reviewing and reassessing the adequacy of the Committee's charter on at least an annual basis.
 Submitting the charter to the Company's Board for review and approval and including a copy of the charter as an appendix to the Company's proxy statement as required by the then-applicable rules and regulations of the SEC (currently, once every three years). - 4.
 Reviewing developments in accounting principles, auditing standards, independence standards and reporting standards. - 5.
 Performing any other activities required by applicable law, rules or regulations, including the rules of the SEC and any stock exchange or market on which the Company's Common Stock is listed, and perform other activities that are consistent with this charter, the Company's Bylaws and governing laws, as the Committee or the Board deems necessary or appropriate.